fbpx

 What causes letter reversals and mirror writing?

-Reversals and mirror writing are usually the results of a visual perceptual deficit.
-Before one can learn anything, perception must take place, i.e. one has to become aware through one of the senses.
-Usually, one must hear or see it; subsequently one has to interpret whatever one has seen or heard.
-Therefore, in essence, perception means interpretation.
-Of course, lack of experience may cause a person to misinterpret what he has seen or heard.
-In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant in Critique of Pure Reason (1781): “We see things not as they are but as we are.”
+Of course, a lack of experience may cause a person to misinterpret what they have seen or heard.
+In other words, processing represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant in Critique of Pure Reason (1781): “We see things not as they are but as we are.”

-The following situation illustrates how perception correlates with previous experience:
+The following situation illustrates how processing correlates with previous experience:

 Suppose a person parks his car and walks away from it while continuing to look back at it.
-As he moves further and further away from his car, it will appear to him as if his car is gradually becoming smaller and smaller.
+As they move further and further away from their car, it will appear to them as if their vehicle is gradually becoming smaller and smaller.
 However, in such a situation, none of us would gasp in horror and cry out, “My car is shrinking!”

 Although the sensory image of the car is shrinking rapidly, we do not interpret that the car is changing size.
-Through past experiences, we have learned that objects do not grow or shrink as we walk toward or away from them.
-We have learned that their actual size remains constant, despite the illusion.
-Even when one is five blocks away from one’s car and it seems no larger than one’s fingernail, one’s interpretation would be that it is still one’s car and that it hasn’t changed size.
+Past experiences have taught us that objects do not grow or shrink as we walk toward or away from them.
+We have learned that their actual size remains constant despite the illusion.
+Even when one is five blocks away from one’s car, and it seems no larger than one’s fingernail, one’s interpretation would be that it is still one’s car and hasn’t changed size.
 This learned perception is known as size constancy.

-Pygmies, however, who used to live deep in the rain forests of tropical Africa, were not often exposed to wide vistas and distant horizons, and therefore did not have sufficient opportunities to learn size constancy.
-Colin Macmillan Turnbull, an anthropologist and author of The Forest People, wrote about one pygmy who, when removed from his usual environment, was convinced he was seeing a swarm of insects when he was actually looking at a herd of buffalo at a great distance.
-When driven toward the animals he was frightened to see the insects “grow” into buffalo and was sure witchcraft had been responsible.
+Pygmies, however, who used to live deep in the rain forests of tropical Africa, were not often exposed to wide vistas and distant horizons and, therefore, did not have sufficient opportunities to learn size constancy.
+Colin Macmillan Turnbull, an anthropologist and author of The Forest People, wrote about one pygmy who, when removed from his usual environment, was convinced he saw a swarm of insects when he was looking at a herd of buffalo at a great distance.
+When driven toward the animals, he was frightened to see the insects “grow” into buffalo and was sure witchcraft had been responsible.

-To summarize, to be able to interpret size constancy, one must have had enough exposure to wide vistas and distant horizons.
-In the same way, to be able to interpret position in space — the learned perception that makes it possible to distinguish a b from a d — one must have had enough exposure to relevant experiences.
+To summarize, one must have had enough exposure to wide vistas and distant horizons to interpret size constancy.
+In the same way, to interpret position-in-space — the learned perception that makes it possible to distinguish a from a — one must have had enough exposure to relevant experiences.
 Relevant experiences include the ability to distinguish left and right and the ability to cross the midline.

 The human body consists of two halves: a left side and a right side.
-The human brain also has two halves, which are connected by the corpus callosum.
-Mindful of the wise words of Immanuel Kant that man does not see things as they are but as he is, it is inevitable that a person will interpret everything in terms of his own sidedness.
-A child or an adult, who has not yet learned to correctly interpret in terms of his sidedness, who has not learned to distinguish properly between left and right, will inevitably experience problems when he finds himself in a situation where he is expected to interpret sidedness.
+The human brain also has two halves connected by the corpus callosum.
+Mindful of the wise words of Immanuel Kant that man does not see things as they are but as he or she is, it is inevitable that a person will interpret everything in terms of their sidedness.
+Children who have not yet learned to correctly interpret in terms of their sidedness, who have not learned to distinguish properly between left and right, will inevitably experience problems when they find themself in situations where they are expected to interpret sidedness.

-One such situation in which sidedness plays a particularly important role is when a person is expected to distinguish between a b and a d.
-It is clear that the only difference between the two letters is the position of the straight line.
+One such situation where sidedness is critical is when a child must distinguish between a and a d.
+The only difference between the two letters is the position of the straight line.
 It is either left or right.

 Memory aids don’t work

-It is important to note that people who are confused about left and right cannot use mnemonics or memory aids while reading, as is often advised.
+It is important to note that people confused about left and right cannot use menmonics or memory aids while reading, as is often advised.
 Children, for example, are often advised to remember that “left” is the side on which they wear their watch.

-Then ask him to hold his hands in front of the card, and, forming his first finger and thumb into a ring and pointing the other three fingers straight up, to mimic the shapes of the letters.
-Help him to sound out the word “bed” while noticing that b and his left hand start the word, whilst d and his right hand finish it.
+Then, ask them to hold their hands in front of the card, form their first finger and thumb into a ring, and point the other three fingers straight up to mimic the shapes of the letters.
+Help them to sound out the word “bed” while noticing that b and their left hand start the word while d and their right hand finish it.

-This never works to improve reading ability.
+This trick never works to improve reading ability.
 It can be compared to learning a language.
 One cannot speak a foreign language if one only has a dictionary in that language.
 One has to learn to speak it.
 In the same way, one has to learn to interpret sidedness.
-As with all the other skills foundational to reading, the ability to distinguish between left and right must be drummed in so securely that the person can apply it during reading and writing without having to think of it at all..
+As with all the other skills foundational to reading, the ability to distinguish between left and right must be drummed in so securely that the person can apply it during reading and writing without thinking of it.

 How can Edublox help?

-Edublox Online Tutor is an online platform that houses a range of products and services to improve various aspects of learning.
-Our programs include Development Tutor, Reading Tutor, and Live Tutor.
-Live Tutor combined with Development Tutor is recommened for students with mild to severe dyslexia, and aims at
+Edublox Online Tutor is an online platform that houses products and services to improve various aspects of learning.
+Live Tutor combined with Development Tutor is recommended for students with mild to severe dyslexia and aims at

 • developing orthographic mapping.